Medically Reviewed by Dr P. E. Pancoast, MD

 Alcohol is a diuretic, which means it makes you urinate often.
 If you don’t drink enough water, alcohol can easily dehydrate you.

-Drinking excessively and throwing up can negatively affect your electrolyte balance, worsening any metabolic issues.
+Drinking excessively and throwing up can negatively affect your electrolyte balance, worsening metabolic issues.

 Excessively throwing up can cause tooth damage due to your stomach acid’s toxicity.
 Stomach acids are corrosive, which means they wear away at the enamel of teeth.

-If you or someone you know is throwing up blood after drinking, you should seek emergency medical attention.
-Vomiting blood could sign of a more serious health concern.
+You should seek emergency medical attention if you or someone you know is throwing up blood after drinking.
+Vomiting blood could be a sign of a more serious health concern.

 In this article